LS-Lab/KeYmaeraX-release/README.md

 Installation
 ============

-The easiest way to run KeYmaera X is to download the keymaerax.jar binary file from
+The easiest way to run KeYmaera X is to download the `keymaerax.jar` binary file from

   http://keymaeraX.org/

 and run it via

-    java -Xss20M -jar keymaerax.jaract
+    java -Xss20M -jar keymaerax.jar

 If this results in the error `Invalid or corrupt jarfile` then update to Java 1.8 or run it via